Preventive Dentistry in Waxahachie, TX

 How often should I schedule regular dental visits?

 Visiting your dentist for a checkup and deep cleaning every six months can effectively maintain the health of your teeth and gums.
-To preserve the benefits of professional cleaning and make your regular visits as comfortable as possible, it’s crucial that you care for your teeth and gums at home with daily brushing and flossing.
+To preserve the benefits of professional cleaning and make your regular visits as comfortable as possible, care for your teeth and gums at home with daily brushing and flossing.

 Why are regular checkups so important?

-Plaque buildup in hard-to-reach areas can lead to the build up of hard tartar, but a trained hygienist can remove tartar and prevent the onset of periodontal disease.
-Rather than waiting for a cavity to cause you pain or impair your ability to eat, a dentist can catch the signs of tooth decay and use dental sealants and fillings to avoid more serious and expensive interventions down the road.
+Plaque buildup in hard-to-reach areas can lead to the build-up of hard tartar, but a trained hygienist can remove tartar and prevent the onset of periodontal disease.
+Rather than waiting for a cavity to cause you pain or impair your ability to eat, a dentist can catch the signs of tooth decay and use dental sealants and fillings to avoid more severe and expensive interventions down the road.